GnarvelousOne/GnarvelousGrowbrain_0.1/README.txt

 crontab – access through “crontab -e” at the terminal
 - crontab.guru is an excellent website to help determine how to schedule things the way you want.
 - the key elements are the five “* * * * *” which determine when the programs will run.
 It is very important that you do not schedule multiple programs to run at the same time, rather, you should space them out by at least a minute or however long it takes for each one to finish.
-- the second part is the path to file that you want to run.
+- the second part is the path to the file that you want to run.
 - the third part pipes the output of that program to cron.log so you can debug and verify things are working.

 Google developer account